A Try and See Catastrophe: Robinsion R44 LN-ORH Accident in Norway in Bad Weather

 AIBN fails to comprehend why the commander did not recognize the danger signals and turn back or landed precautionary earlier.
 With this in mind, it may seem that the commander displayed a high willingness to take risks when he continued his flight into the mountain pass.
 Pilots with such limited experience should allow themselves wide safety margins.

-The erroneous belief that two helicopters had passed that route and the former instructor’s tacit agreement may provided unjustified confidence (confirmation bias).
+The erroneous belief that two helicopters had passed that route and the former instructor’s tacit agreement may provide unjustified confidence (confirmation bias).
 Further is…

 …the possibility that the commander’s desire to get to Karmøy on Sunday night at the latest may have influenced his decision to complete the flight.
 This phenomenon is known as “Plan Continuation Bias”.